abunashir/googlemap/README.md

 ## Usage

-Don't!
-This just an experimental project for a specific purpose.
+Don't use this!
+This is just an experimental project for a specific purpose.

 ### Configure